RAW LIVING FOODS

 You can't eat out at restaurants

 Not always the case but would depend on where you live and what type of restaurant you are visiting.
-There may not be many raw food restaurants in smaller towns, but have you ever heard of the salad bar?
+There may not be many raw food restaurants in small towns, but have you ever heard of the salad bar?
 Learn how to get creative if you live in a city that doesn't offer many raw food options.
 Make one of your favorite raw salad dressings at home and bring it in a small mason jar to a restaurant and pour over a simple salad if you are meeting people out at a restaurant.
 Don't sacrifice your personal health goals at the expensive of what other people think.

 MY FAVORITE raw food restaurants